 Chemistry is central to all science, and underpins and complements the other sciences.
 Highly regarded by employers, Chemistry is essential in careers such as pharmacy, medicine, veterinary work, chemical engineering and food science.

 Head of Department

-Five A*- C grades (or equivalent 4+) including at least grade 6+ in Mathematics and grade B+ in either Chemistry or Double Science.
+Five grades 4-9 (or equivalent) including at least grade 6 in Mathematics and either Chemistry or both Chemistry exam components of Double Science.